Krishna7pk/StuPlan/README.md

-# StuPlan - An Android Application
+# StuPlan - An iOS Application